Christoph Silber: Career

+Since 2016, Silber has also been active as a coach and speaker in the arena of personal development and leadership teaching.
+Collaborating with his mentor, executive leadership coach Alan Cahn, Chris has mentored young creatives and business leaders in the US, Africa and Europe.

 Personal life

 Silbers former wife Joleita, who inspired his film My Last Day Without You, died from cancer in 2013.
 He reflected on his family's grief journey in his children's book The Cloud In Our House (Die Wolke Unterm Dach), which was released in Germany in 2022.

-In 2022 Silber married the American actress and writer Tracey Graves.
+In 2022 Silber, married American actress and writer Tracey Graves.
 In 2023 they founded their production company SilberLove Productions, with their first co-writing venture The Gifted Family shooting in Germany the same year.
-The couple can be heard dishing out dating and marriage advice on their podcast Love Life Hacks.